And Be Thankful

 David’s words are a wonderful testimony of God’s goodness and of His gracious treatment of all that draws breath.
-Surely, He has shown us more kindness than we have right to expect!
+Surely, He has shown us more kindness than we have right to expect from Him!

-Sit down today and write out a list of the evidences of goodness God has given.
-When you have compiled that list, reflect on the specific demonstrations of goodness that you can claim.
+Sit down today and write out a list of the demonstrations of goodness which God has given you.
+When you have compiled that list, reflect on the specific demonstrations of goodness which you can claim.
 You will discover that God is good and that He has given you cause to praise Him for His goodness.
 You will find that God is surely to be thanked, and your Thanksgiving Day will be transformed.

 Recall that glorious hymn of the Faith: